-Other than third party testing, it is even more important that a company is independently monitored for customer reputation.
+Other than third-party testing, it is even more important than a company is independently monitored for customer reputation.

 Be wary of products that are made from companies whose reputation isn’t clear.

-A bad reputation (or lack of reputation) are red flags and enough reasons to avoid those product.
+A bad reputation (or lack of reputation) are red flags and enough reasons to avoid that product.

 Different people have different underlying issues and there is no perfect product.
-For that reason, you want to go with a product that is covered by solid money back guarantee.
+For that reason, you want to go with a stop snoring product that is covered by a solid money-back guarantee.

 Some manufacturers of anti-snoring devices claim that their products are at least 90% effective.

-However, as I’ve found out, that is not always true.
+However, as we’ve found out, that is not always true.

-Some of the products are designed with the right technology but they do not adequately address health and safety concerns.
+Some of the stop snoring products are designed with the right technology but they do not adequately address health and safety concerns.

 Others cause irritation and even soreness although the manufacturers don’t mention it as part of the product’s side effects.